eclipse-che/che-docs/src/main/_docs/setup/setup-managing.md

 Codenvy provides an implementation of Eclipse Che that is multi-tenant, multi-user with distributed access and permissions controls for teams.
 Each user has a different login which enables access controls, workspace collaboration, and other forms of sharing.
 You can install Codenvy with a CLI that is nearly identical to Che with `docker run codenvy/cli start`.
 Learn more at [https://codenvy.com](https://codenvy.com).

 ## Authenticated Access
 The Che server itself is unauthenticated.
 Che is extensible allowing different dashboard front ends or proxies to implement authenticated access to the Che server.
-Bitnami's deployment of Eclipse Che includes an authenticated front-end implemented as a proxy.
-Many users deploy nginx in front of Che to provide an authentication layer within the system.

-Bitnami requires an existing account with cloud providers such as Google, Amazon AWS, or Microsoft Azure which may require monthly service charges from cloud providers.
-Refer to [Usage: Private Cloud]({{ base }}/docs/setup/bitnami/index.html) for additional information.

-Codenvy also provides an implementation of Eclipse Che that has multi-user and multi-tenant capabilities.
+Codenvy provides an implementation of Eclipse Che that has authentication, multi-user and multi-tenant capabilities.

 ## HTTP/S
 HTTPS is not provided by Eclipse Che.
 It would require a more complex architecture with multi-service deployments, making Che more challenging for developers and small teams to use.
 Codenvy gives you the option of running the system with HTTP/S and providing your own SSL certificate.